janainarodrigues/ProjetoBanco-Grupo2/README.md

-# Banco Nascional Generation Midas
+# Banco Nacional Generation Midas

 ### Tecnologias usadas no do projeto